ulflulfl/homeautomation/Xiaomi_Mijia_LYWSD03MMC.md

 * https://blog.quindorian.org/2020/10/4-xiaomi-temperature-sensor-for-home-assistant.html/
 * https://hackaday.com/2020/12/08/exploring-custom-firmware-on-xiaomi-thermometers/

 With a custom firmware, you may even be able to convert the device from Bluetooth Low Energy to Zigbee!
-I haven't tried as this reduces battery life (~15-20%) and increases the update rate.
+I haven't tried as this reduces battery life (~15-20%) and decreases the update rate.
 More infos at: https://smarthomescene.com/guides/convert-xiaomi-lywsd03mmc-from-bluetooth-to-zigbee/

 --------